 The appropriate and risk-oriented protection of sensitive information, regardless of whether it is internal information, information from third parties (customers, business partners, etc.) or personally identifiable information, is a high priority for Swisslog.
-This document underlines Swisslog's commitment to adequately protect the confidentiality, integrity and availability of critical infrastructure, systems, applications and (personally identifiable) information to ensure a high level of Information Security and Data Protection, both within Swisslog and the Supply Chain, by defining a minimum level of protection.
+This document underlines Swisslog's commitment to adequately protect the confidentiality, integrity and availability of critical infrastructure, systems, applications and (personally identifiable) information to ensure a high level of Information Security and Data Protection, both within Swisslog and the Supply Chain.
+To ensure an adequate level of protection throughout the supply chain, the measures listed below define the minimum level of protection that Swisslog's suppliers and business partners must ensure.